TropheusJ/stonecutter-recipe-tags/README.md

 }
 ```
 Replace `<version>` with the latest version number found on [the mod page](https://modrinth.com/mod/stonecutter_recipe_tags).

 #### Basics
-`StonecutterRecipeTagHandler` is where all the magic happens.
+`StonecutterRecipeTagManager` is where all the magic happens.
 However,
 most of the time you won't even need to touch it.
 To create a recipe tag,
 start by creating a subfolder in your mod's item tags directory.
 This subfolder
 should be named `stonecutter_recipes`.
 File structure should look something like this:<br>
 `resources/data/modid/tags/items/stonecutter_recipes/`<br>
 Any tag inside this folder will automatically be registered as a recipe tag.<br>

 #### Item Counts
 Every item has a count associated with it used in crafting.
 This number should
 be how many of this item is needed for one block to be made.
 For example,
 for plain blocks this number is 1, while for slabs it is 2.
 To add a custom amount,
-use `StonecutterRecipeTagHandler.registerItemCraftCount()`.<br>
+use `StonecutterRecipeTagManager#registerItemCraftCount`.<br>
 Example use case: quarter slabs would return 4.

 #### Advanced
-`StonecutterRecipeTagHandler` has a few other methods which can be utilized.<br>
+`StonecutterRecipeTagManager` has a few other methods which can be utilized.<br>
-`register()`: Allows for manual registration of recipe tags.
+`registerOrGet`/`register`: Allows for manual registration of recipe tags.
 Should not be
 needed, but is provided just in case. **Tags added through this method do not
 persist through resource reloads.**<br>
-`getRecipeTags()`: Returns a list of all recipe tags the given item is in.<br>
+`getRecipeTags`: Returns a list of all recipe tags the given item is in.<br>
-`registerItemCraftCount()`: As stated above, allows for registration of
+`registerItemCraftCount`: As stated above, allows for registration of
 custom crafting amounts.<br>
-`getItemCraftCount()`: Gets the crafting count for the given item.
+`getItemCraftCount`: Gets the crafting count for the given item.
 If no custom
 amount has been set, returns 2 for slabs, and 1 for all other blocks.<br>
+`toSyncPacket`: Creates an S2C packet that can be sent to clients to manually
+synchronize their stonecutter recipe tags.<br>